My name is Charlie Walker. My lovely wife Andrea and I were married in 2005.

 I wasn’t making a lot of money – but enough to make me an easy target for the axe.

-There are plenty of fathers out there who find themselves in this uncomfortable position: Suddenly unemployed, our role as breadwinner reduced to crumbs.
+I wasn’t the first father who found himself in this uncomfortable position: Suddenly unemployed, our role as breadwinner reduced to crumbs.

-The Older Dads/Younger Children web site will recount the ups and downs of men who find ourselves to be fathers, later in life.
+The Older Dads/Younger Children web site recounts the ups and downs of men who find ourselves to be fathers, later in life — and the other challenges they face.

 There are many, many advantages we share in our later-in-life child-rearing experiences.